 While the region falls under Quebec territory, it is closer to Prince Edward Island and Nova Scotia and is accessible by flights from Gaspe, Quebec, as well as ferry rides from Gaspe and Souris, Prince Edward Island.

-Quebec for the Luxury Seeker
+For the Luxury Seeker

 The Auberge Saint-Antoine, a Relais & Chateaux hotel set in a 17th-century building in the heart of historic Quebec City, has been consistently rated one of the best in the world by Travel + Leisure and Conde Nast Traveller.
 It overlooks the St. Lawrence River, and is steps away from the boutiques of the Quartier Petit Champlain, the oldest shopping area in North America.